 To do this we will be using a program called BWA (Burrows Wheeler Aligner Li H. and Durbin R. (2009) Fast and accurate short read alignment with Burrows-Wheeler Transform.
 Bioinformatics, 25:1754-60.).
 This uses an algorithm called (unsurprisingly) Burrows Wheeler to rapidly map reads to the reference genome.
 BWA also allows for a certain number of mismatches to account for variants which may be present in strain 1 vs the reference genome.
-BWA allows for insertions or deletions as well (as do most modern short read aligners).
+Unlike other alignment packages such as Bowtie (version 1) BWA allows for insertions or deletions as well.

 By mapping reads against a reference, what we mean is that we want to go from a FASTQ file listing lots of reads, to another type of file (which we'll describe later) which lists the reads AND where/if it maps against the reference genome.
 The figure below illustrates what we are trying to achieve here.
 Along the top in grey is the reference sequence.
 The coloured sequences below indicate individual sequences and how they map to the reference.
 If there is a real variant in a bacterial genome we would expect that (nearly) all the reads would contain the variant at the relevant position rather than the same base as the reference genome.
-Remember that error rates for any single read on second generation platforms tend to be around 0.5-1.5%.
-Therefore a 300bp read is likely to contain at least a few errors.
+Remember that error rates for any single read on second generation platforms tend to be around 0.5-1%.
+Therefore a 300bp read is on average likely to contain at 2-3 errors.

-Let's look at 2 potential SNPs which are in fact artefacts.
+Let's look at 2 potential sources of artefacts.